deverickapollo/Deverick.io/_posts/2020-05-06-session-private.markdown

 2. To handle asymmetric encryption between parties, the session app takes advantage of the open source **OTR messaging protocol** libraries provided by Signal.

 3. Lastly, messages are stored on the **Loki Network**.
 This provides a distinct difference from its immediate competitor, Signal.
-Although these messages are encrypted/decrypted using state of the art technologgy, the Signal App relies on central servers to store messages whereas Session App stores its message on the Loki Network.
+Although these messages are encrypted/decrypted using state of the art technology, the Signal App relies on central servers to store messages whereas Session App stores its message on the Loki Network.

 **What is Perfect Forward Secrecy and why is it important?**